 - Reach backwards

-- Let anyone pull on your arms for any reason -- for instance, if they are helping you move around or get out of bed
+- Let anyone pull on your arms for any reason (such as helping you move around or get out of bed)

-- Lift anything heavier than 5 to 7 pounds for about 3 months
+- Lift anything heavier than 5 to 7 pounds (2 to 3 kilograms) for about 3 months

 Do these things carefully: